sol1/sol1-icinga-notifications/README.md

 For configuration of the Notification command in Icinga itself refer to the `./icinga_conf/` examples or import the director baskets `./director_baskets/` available in this repository.

-### Pushover
-There is no configuration file for this script.

-For configuration of the Notification command in Icinga itself refer to the `./icinga_conf/` examples or import the director baskets `./director_baskets/` available in this repository.

 ### Request Tracker
 Once installed you will find the Request Tracker Notification configuration in the `/etc/icinga2/scripts/config/` directory.